-Harris Teeter, will invest $5.5 million to expand the perishable facility of its existing Indian Trail Distribution Center in Union County, North Carolina
+Harris Teeter Invests $5.5 Million To Expand Indian Trail Distribution Center in Union County, North Carolina

 The Indian Trail Distribution Center currently includes both a perishable and grocery facility.
 The Company anticipates starting construction on the 50,000 square foot expansion by late October 2014 and believes construction will take up to 10 months to complete.
 The expansion will allow the company to more efficiently operate its distribution network and deliver to the Harris Teeter stores served by its Indian Trail Distribution Center.